miguelgrinberg/microdot/README.md

 *“The impossibly small web framework for Python and MicroPython”*

-Microdot is a minimalistic Python web framework inspired by Flask, and designed to run on systems with limited resources such as microcontrollers.
-It runs on standard Python and on MicroPython.
+Microdot is a minimalistic Python web framework inspired by Flask.
+Given its small size, it can run on systems with limited resources such as microcontrollers.
+Both standard Python (CPython) and MicroPython are supported.

 ```python
 from microdot import Microdot